vladikcomper/md-modules/utils/convsym/README.md

 >
 > This format is deprecated and is no longer recommended.
 Use `asm68k_sym` for better results.

 Expects a listing file produced by the **ASM68K** assembler for input.
 Local symbols are also supported by default.
 Since parsing of listing files is less reliable, symbol files and `asm68_sym` format is recommended instead (see above).
+Since **version 2.14**, this format allows processing symbols out of order, which brings its behavior closer to `asm68k_sym` format (for old behavior, see `/strictSymbolOrder?` option).

 > [!NOTE]
 >